 - An incorporated society or trust executes documents as a separate legal person under common seal and can, subject to its constitution, enter into contracts in its own name, buy, sell, own, lease, and rent property, borrow money and give securities, and can also sue and be sued in its own name,

 - The members of an incorporated society enjoy “limited liability,” and the trustees of an incorporated charitable trust obtain exclusions from personal liability similar to those enjoyed by company directors, with exceptions, and

 - The mere fact of incorporation also gives a society or trust a quality of permanence.

 Should charitable trustees be alarmed about personal liability?

-My 23 March 2012 article highlighted the potential personal liability of those in governance of not-for-profit entities.
-Anthony Grant’s article, “Inland revenue goes hunting for professional trustees,” (NZLawyer, issue 172, 4 November 2011) focussed on charitable trustees, and cited White & Ors v Williams & Ors EWHC 494 (Ch).
+My article, Personal Liability of those in Governance highlighted the potential personal liability of those in governance of not-for-profit entities.
+An article by Anthony Grant’s article, “Inland revenue goes hunting for professional trustees,” (NZLawyer, issue 172, 4 November 2011) focused on charitable trustees, and cited White & Ors v Williams & Ors EWHC 494 (Ch).
 That case concerned various breaches of trust of charitable trustees which resulted in the trustees being refused indemnity from trust assets (despite, apparently, relying on legal and accounting advice).
 Mr Grant’s article was followed by another by senior IRD staff, Graham Tubbs and Sanjiv Weerasinghe, “Inland Revenue Departments’ approach to tax debts incurred by trusts,” (NZLawyer, issue 176, 27 January 2012).

 A compelling case for incorporating charities